datastaxdevs/conference-2021-apidays-stargate/README.md

 **`ASTRA`** is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster.
 No credit card required, $25.00 USD credit every month, roughly 5M writes, 30M reads, 40GB storage monthly - sufficient to run small production workloads.

-To use this project:

-✅ Clone the repo

 ✅ Register (if needed) and Sign In to Astra [https://astra.datastax.com](https://dtsx.io/workshop): You can use your `Github`, `Google` accounts or register with an `email`.

 _Make sure to chose a password with minimum 8 characters, containing upper and lowercase letters, at least one number and special character_